 The Pennsylvania Coalition Against Rape report stated that 60 percent of women receiving treatment for substance abuse reported having survived physical, sexual or emotional abuse as children.

 The report also pointed out a correlation between substance abuse, poverty, homelessness, sex work, incarceration and mental health risks, citing that people in these situations face a greater risk of being sexually assaulted than those who do not.

 Homelessness may be a contributing factor to substance abuse and drug-related offenses.
 According to the National Health Care for the Homeless Council, homeless people are more likely to experience substance use disorders and sexual abuse than the general population.

 Homeless people face many difficulties that prevent them from receiving treatment and achieving long-term sobriety.

 According to the Pennsylvania Coalition Against Rape report, homeless women suffering from severe mental illnesses face a 97 percent lifetime risk for violence.
 The high incidence of violence often causes homeless women to develop depression, substance use disorders and post-traumatic stress disorder.

 One study revealed that 25 to 30 percent of youth who were homeless or ran away from home were victims of sexual abuse before leaving home.
-These adolescents showed higher rates of alcohol and drug use compared to sober teenagers.
+These adolescents showed high rates of past-month alcohol and drug use.

 Extreme poverty often forces women and girls to engage in prostitution to make ends meet.
 These women suffer from battery and rape at the hands of pimps, causing them to relapse into trauma.
 Female and male sex workers may trade sex for drugs or use drugs and alcohol as an escape from their perilous world.